jornamon/mp-bmp3xx-full/tutorial.md

 Config templates are defined in `bmp3xx_data_structure.py module`.
 Most are recommended configs by the manufacturer for certain applications, but you can also define your own.

 To apply one, you just use the `apply_config_preset` method.
-To see the available presets, you can inspect the bmp3xx_data_structure` module, If you call the method without arguments, it will print the available presets.
+To see the available presets, you can inspect the bmp3xx_data_structure` module.
+If you call the method without arguments, it will print the available presets.

 ```python
 # This throws an exception, but offers a list of available presets